 Do you let children take communion?
 Our church doesn’t set an age requirement on anyone to take part in communion, but we do ask that if you would like your children to participate, that they first meet with a church leader to talk about their faith in Christ and what communion means.

 What other ministries do you have during the week?
-Every second Sunday of the month, we have a potluck Fellowship Lunch.
+Every second Sunday of the month, we typically have a potluck Fellowship Lunch.
 This is a great time to get to know members of the congregation.
 We also have Bible studies for men and women that meet weekly.
-Our youth participate in RYM conferences in the summer and the Covenant Presbytery Youth Conference in the winter, as well as other events during the year, including family game nights, hikes, lock-ins, weekend retreats, and much more!
+Small Groups meet twice a month at the church or in member’s homes.
+Our youth participate in RYM conferences in the summer and the Covenant Presbytery Youth Conference in the winter, as well as other events during the year.
 Throughout the year, we have various fellowship events as well.
 Click here to view our church calendar.